-Last November, Mikhail Anthony Purpera allegedly shot a man twice, took his debit and health care cards, grabbed his phone and bloody hat and the shell casings, dumped his body in a duck pond and …
+Last November, Mikhail Anthony Purpera allegedly shot a man twice, took his debit and health care cards, grabbed his phone and bloody hat and the shell casings and …

-Last November, Mikhail Anthony Purpera allegedly shot a man twice, took his debit and health care cards, grabbed his phone and bloody hat and the shell casings, dumped his body in a duck pond and then ate at a Denny's just a block away.
+Last November, Mikhail Anthony Purpera allegedly shot a man twice, took his debit and health care cards, grabbed his phone and bloody hat and the shell casings and then ate at a Denny's just a block away.

 Those allegations are based on interviews witnesses gave to Englewood Police Detective Brian Taylor, who gave testimony at a preliminary hearing in Arapahoe County District Court on July 11.
 Judge Phillip Douglass, of the 18th Judicial District, ruled that Purpera will face trial on counts of first-degree murder and aggravated robbery and will be held without bond.

 Purpera, 29, is suspected of killing Englewood resident Patrick Murphy, 33.
 Purpera has been in custody in Denver, where he's suspected of fatally shooting a 54-year-old homeless man named Wayland Busby last November.
 Purpera has a warrant for his arrest out of Louisiana on two counts of attempted murder after a shooting there last Aug.
 22.

 Authorities found Murphy’s body in the suspected area of his death, in what’s known as the "duck pond" northwest of the interchange of South Broadway and U.S. Highway 285 in Englewood.
 On Nov.
 18, Englewood police searched the area but did not find a body.
 Taylor told the court that recent snow at the time hindered the search.
 Murphy's body wasn't found until Feb.
 11 when the pond was drained for maintenance and a pedestrian spotted the corpse.